dcnsakthi/eBizCard/SETUP.md

 Since GitHub Pages serves static content, there are some important limitations:

-1. **Keys are not automatically deleted after use**: When a user visits a link, the key is validated, but it cannot be automatically removed from the `keys.json` file because it's a static site.
+1. **Keys are not automatically deleted after use**: When a user visits a link, the key is validated, but it cannot be automatically removed because the keys are embedded in the deployed HTML.

-2. **Manual key removal required**: After sharing a key and confirming it was used, you should manually remove it using one of the methods above.
+2. **Manual key removal required**: After sharing a key and confirming it was used, you should manually remove it using one of the methods above, then redeploy.

-3. **Keys are visible in keys.json**: Anyone who knows to look at `https://your-username.github.io/eBizCard/keys.json` can see the current valid keys.
+3. **Keys are visible in HTML source**: Anyone who views the page source can see the `VALID_KEYS_FROM_SECRET` variable.
 This is a limitation of static hosting.

+4. **Redeployment required after key changes**: Any change to keys requires triggering the deployment workflow again.

 ## 🔒 Security Recommendations